Staying safe on your bike

 - Use the right bike and appropriate safety gear, and check they’re safe to use.
 Always wear a helmet and gloves.

-- Don’t rely on others; make sure you can you get home safely.
+- Don’t rely on others; make sure you can get back safely.

 - Know your location if you need to call for help.